Stan Lazaridis

-Stan Lazaridis (born 16 August 1972) is an Australian former footballer.
-He was predominantly a left winger though he had been known to perform at left back.
-He last played for his home-town club Perth Glory and made 58 official appearances for Australia and was in the Australian 2006 FIFA World Cup squad.
+Stan Lazaridis (born 16 August 1972) is an Australian former soccer player.
+He was predominantly a left winger though he was known to perform at left-back.
+He notably played for Birmingham City and West Ham United and made 58 official appearances for Australia and was in the Australian 2006 FIFA World Cup squad.

+In 2024, Lazaridis was appointed director of football at Perth Glory.